-- ✓ Be 16 years or older (visitor under the age of 16 may be allowed for patients at imminent end of life, on approval). - ✓ Pass the screening criteria upon entry (if failed screening, will go to Assessment Centre) - ✓ Don a mask (bring their own and wear during the duration of visit) that covers both mouth and nose - Clean their hands with hand sanitizer provided.
-If wearing gloves, will be asked to remove them and discard to ensure hands are cleaned thoroughly.
+- ✓ Be 16 years or older (visitor under the age of 16 may be allowed for patients at imminent end of life, on approval). - ✓ Pass the screening criteria upon entry (if failed screening, will go to Assessment Centre) - ✓ Don a mask that covers both mouth and nose - Clean their hands with hand sanitizer provided.
+If wearing gloves, will be asked to remove them and discard to ensure hands are cleaned thoroughly. - ✓ Restrict their presence to patient's bedside only and maintain physical distancing.

-- ✓ Restrict their presence to patient's bedside only and maintain physical distancing. - ✓ Not go in and out of patient's room (inpatient) - ✓ Wear a visitor ID badge - ✓ Follow COVID-19 visiting hours (recognizing these are subject to change) - ✓ Use public washrooms only - ✓ Not bring outside food or drink for the visitor - ✓ Provide their name and contact information at screening desk.
+- ✓ Not go in and out of patient's room (inpatient) - ✓ Wear a visitor ID badge - ✓ Follow COVID-19 visiting hours (recognizing these are subject to change) - ✓ Use public washrooms only - ✓ Not bring outside food or drink for the visitor - ✓ Provide their name and contact information at screening desk.